 - Steve then said that while it was not included in the Agenda that he would like to discuss the Construction Manager (CM) vs General Contractor (GC) approach.
 He advised the building committee to consider using a CM for this project because it had enough unique features that he would feel more comfortable with this approach.
 Jim asked Steve to explain the difference between the two options.
 Steve explained that while the CM can also act as a GC, a GC does not necessarily act as a CM.
 He explained that typically the GC approach is based on a lump sum and that it is more a closed book approach where you don't see the breakdown of numbers.
 He then explained that the CM approach is essentially hiring a manager to be a team member throughout the process and helps weigh against the budget and they also bid to out multiple subcontractors who can be selected by the building committee as well.
 Steve said that this option offers more control and takes out the uncertainty of the GC process.
-Ron asked if an RFP would be required for each of the subcontractors and Ron said they wouldn't. - Missy asked if a whole new item would be required for the budget for a CM and Ron said that doesn't cost more, its just a different process- which is more transparent. - Jim asked if the higher the construction cost the higher the fee for the CM and Steve said that at that point there was already a fixed number for the construction cost that they would need to adhere to because of the budget. - Frank also said that when construction began, Bruce and Mike (from the city) would be coming in regularly to oversee the process.
+Ron asked the building committee if they thought the City would entertain that process.
+Rebekah asked if an RFP would be required for each of the subcontractors and Ron said they wouldn't. - Missy asked if a whole new item would be required for the budget for a CM and Ron said that doesn't cost more, its just a different process- which is more transparent. - Jim asked if the higher the construction cost the higher the fee for the CM and Steve said that at that point there was already a fixed number for the construction cost that they would need to adhere to because of the budget. - Frank also said that when construction began, Bruce and Mike (from the city) would be coming in regularly to oversee the process.
 Jim asked if the board needed to make the decision and Ron and Missy said that the City had to make this decision. - Jim then asked how many of these types of building committee meetings would take place throughout the DD phase and Steve said that typically during the DD process there really aren't regular meetings, that meetings would take place on an "as needed" basis.
 Missy asked if it would be helpful to meet with the building committee about once per month and Steve said that he didn't think it was necessary.
-Frank asked if there were going to be more renderings and Steve said that that portion of the process was wrapping up. - 6.
-Public Comment - The final portion of the meeting was a public comment section.
-Russ Dixon noted that he was pleased that MCD was proceeding with the project for continuity's sake.
-He shared his input as an experienced architect that he agreed with MCD that a CM was the better method for the construction process as well as his input that he was a full advocate of the large Nanawall design.
+Frank asked if there were going to be more renderings and Steve said that that portion of the process was wrapping up.